 Risk is an essential part of life, spanning from outdoor adventure to diabetes management, and the two go hand in hand, according to Peter.

 Imagine you are going on a hiking expedition.
 Are you going to just start on the trail without any prior preparation?
-Or are you going to survey the trail, gather data, develop a strategy, ensure you have supplies, backup supplies, and backups to
+Or are you going to survey the trail, gather data, develop a strategy, ensure you have supplies, backup supplies, and backups to the backups?

 (Hopefully you chose the latter option).

 You’re going to prepare, obviously.
 You’re going to determine your starting point, what provisions you will need, what obstacles you could face, and how you will overcome said obstacles with a protection plan.

 This mirrors diabetes management almost to a T.

 I’m a registered dietitian, so I relate a lot of things to food.
 Think about it: